truongsonghiep/journey-to-the-west/chapter-041.md

 All monsters of this mountain will then be caught.
 541
 541
-When I‟m freed after this leather bag's untied,
+When I'm freed after this leather bag's untied,
 I'll rake you a thousand times before I stop!"*
 When Pilgrim heard these words, he laughed silently, saying to himself, *"Though the idiot must be suffocating in there, he hasn't dropped his banner or spear